* Former Democratic Congressman from Pennsylvania

 In July 2008 Murtha asserted that if pulling U.S. troops out of Iraq were to result, as critics of such a policy were warning, in “a bloodbath,” the guilt would rest with the Iraqi people and not with the U.S. Congress.
 “Many have threatened that there will be chaos, a bloodbath, when the United States redeploys from Iraq, and this in fact may be the case,” Murtha said in a speech at the National Press Club.
 “If they continue to choose to spill blood, it will not be on the conscience of the United States.”
 Ethnic violence in Iraq, he elaborated, would be “a continuation of decades of its own conflicts, which they and they alone can solve.”

 In early 2006, questions arose about the circumstances surrounding the issuance of Murtha’s two Purple Hearts.
-The following excerpts from a Cybercast News Service report of January 13, 2006 summarizes the matter very well:
+The following excerpts from a Cybercast News Service report of January 13, 2006 summarize the matter very well:

 Pennsylvania Democratic Congressman John Murtha has long downplayed the controversy and the bitterness surrounding the two Purple Hearts he was awarded for military service in Vietnam.
 Murtha is a retired marine and was the first Vietnam combat veteran elected to Congress.
 Since 1967, there have been at least three different accounts of the injuries that purportedly earned Murtha his Purple Hearts.
 Those accounts also appear to conflict with the limited military records that are available, and Murtha has thus far refused to release his own military records.